Getting Ready (1-2 hours):

 Next up is either the first look, or separate bridesmaid and groomsman photos.
 This choice is entirely up to you but I recommend you read this post about whether or not to do a first look.
 Keep in mind the amount of daylight after the ceremony, and whether or not you want to go to your cocktail hour.
 Please account for 2 hours if doing a first look, portraits and bridal party photos and 1 hour if there will be no first look and only bridesmaids and groomsmen separate photos.

 I will start the ceremony at the head of the aisle (near the bridesmaids) and photograph the bride as she comes up the aisle, as well as the grooms reaction as he watches his bride approach.
 After the processional, I will be getting many different angles from all over the ceremony.
 One thing I highly recommend is having your officiant make an announcement asking everyone to put away their devices, and truly be present during the ceremony.
-Often times a well meaning friend or relative is trying to take photos and unintentionally hindering our ability to document your ceremony.
-They lean into the aisle, stand up or even walk around and obstruct our view, or sometimes they have flashes that ruin the photo we just took.
+Often times a well meaning friend or relative is trying to take photos and unintentionally hinders our ability to document your ceremony.
+They lean into the aisle, stand up or even walk around and obstruct our view.
 Read this article and talk it over with you officiant to see if this is something you would like to do.
 Please account for 30-60 minutes depending on the length of your ceremony.

 Congratulations, you're married!
 Family photos will be next up on the agenda, since everyone is already all together and ready to go.
 Once those are done we will complete any photos not done before the ceremony.
 If a first look was done, we will probably only have to do a few portraits and then you will likely be able to join your cocktail hour!
 Please account for 60-90 minutes depending on how many family photos you would like (and how large your family is), and whether or not you did a first look.
 If you will be doing the majority of photos after the ceremony please allow for the maximum amount of time possible.